 Step 3: Submit a formal booking request.

-- 3 date options, in order of preference.
-Please supply us with date ranges, rather than actual dates
+- 3 possible trip date options, in order of preference.
+If your trip dates are flexible, you may supply us with date ranges.

 - University courses are given first priority in choosing dates for field trips.